wellcomecollection/wellcomecollection.org/toggles/README.md

 There is [a great article by Martin Fowler][martin-fowler-feature-toggles] on the subject.

-We currently use three categorisations of toggles:
+We currently use three categories of toggles:

 ## Feature development toggle